-Laurie Varecka, the Undergraduate Program Coordinator, is available for your general advising needs.
-She provides assistance with issues like: declaring the math major or minor, policy questions, course selection for students in the first few semesters of the major, questions about advisement reports, etc. If you have a question and are not sure whom to ask, she is a good place to start.
+Michelle Ort and Laurie Varecka are available for your general advising needs.
+They provide assistance with issues like declaring the math/SDS major or minor, policy questions, course selection for students in the first few semesters of the major, questions about advisement reports, etc. If you have a question and are not sure whom to ask, they a good place to start.

-To help you create a course of study best suited to your talents, interests, and goals, faculty members from the Mathematics Department have volunteered to act as advisors for math majors.
-As students progress in the math major, they are assigned faculty advisors based on the math major emphasis that has been selected.
-Your advisor will then—and each term thereafter —discuss your educational plans with you and help you set up a mathematics program.
-He or she can provide more helpful information regarding the content and difficulty level of the specialized 400-level courses that you will be taking.
-For students who have selected a math major emphasis that has a flexible fifth 400-level course, the course selection must be approved by the faculty advisor; in fact, he or she will be the one to verify that your math major is complete when it comes time to graduate.
+To help you create a course of study best suited to your talents, interests, and goals, faculty members from the Mathematics Department have volunteered to act as advisors for math and SDS majors.
+As students progress in the major, they are assigned faculty advisors based on their major(s) and emphasis (for math majors).
+Your advisor will then—and each term thereafter —discuss your educational plans with you and help you set up a program of study.
+They can provide more helpful information regarding the content and difficulty level of the specialized 400-level courses that you will be taking.
+For math majors who have selected an emphasis with a flexible fifth 400-level course, the course selection must be approved by the faculty advisor if it is not selected from the pre-approved list; in fact, they will be the one to verify that your math or SDS major is complete when it comes time to graduate.
 Your faculty advisor is also a source of information about careers and/or graduate school, and may know of research and internship opportunities within the University and across the country.
 Each semester, students are sent a message before priority registration begins to make sure they know who their faculty advisors are and how to reach them.
 Please watch for this message from email@example.com.